v-pbartley/openhack-mc4h/Challenge-6/Readme.md

 ## Step 1 - The Big Picture
 Flow from left to right...

-FHIR Documents consisting of Healthcare Resources are sent to with Dataverse via the FHIR-SyncAgent.
-Which Resources to send is determined by the SA-FHIRMAPPEDRESOURCES variable set in KeyVault.
+FHIR Resources (Json Documents) are sent to Dataverse via the FHIR-SyncAgent.
+Which resources to send is determined by the SA-FHIRMAPPEDRESOURCES variable set in KeyVault.
 To change this list, customers need to create a new Secret in KeyVault

-The FHIR-SyncAgent queries Dataverse API to determine if the Resource (ie Patient, Encounter, etc) should be sync’d with Dataverse.
+The FHIR-SyncAgent queries the Dataverse API to determine if the Resource (ie Patient, Encounter, etc) should be sync’d with Dataverse.

 Dataverse uses 2 maps
-- Entity Maps for matching Resources, if the Resource is Enabled in SyncAdministration, they data is parsed into Dataverse's Data model by the Attribute Maps.
+- Entity Maps for matching Resources, if the Resource is Enabled in SyncAdministration, the data is parsed into Dataverse's Data model by the Attribute Maps.

 - Attribute Maps use JSONPath queries to map FHIR values to Table entries.

-Dataverse stores Healthcare data in a relational model requiring mapping to be applied to the FHIR JSON documents.
+Dataverse stores Healthcare data in a relational model.
+The mappings above convert FHIR JSON documents to table entries.

 The reverse follows the same pattern where Dataverse maps Entity Attributes back to FHIR via JSONPath queries.